 - The Professional Association of Healthcare Coding Specialists (PAHCS).

 - American Health Information Management Association (AHIMA).

-Medical Billing and Coding Online Schools
+Online Medical Billing and Coding Colleges

-Where is the School’s Location ?
-If you are intending on commuting to class from your Warrenton VA residence, then the location of the program will be of significant importance.
-Naturally if you choose an online medical billing and coding program, then the location of the school will not be important.
-One thing to keep in mind is that if you go to classes at a junior or community college, many charge a higher tuition for enrollees that reside outside of their districts.
-So you might want to first look at those colleges that are within your local area.
+Where is the School Located ?
+If you are anticipating commuting to class from your West Mclean VA residence, then the location of the campus will be of significant importance.
+Naturally if you enroll in an medical coding and billing online program, then the location of the school will not be a consideration.
+One thing to keep in mind is that if you go to classes at a community or junior college, most charge a higher tuition for pupils that live outside of their districts.
+So you might prefer to first research those colleges that are within your local area.

 More Awesome Locations in Virginia

 Bing: Virginia Medical Billing and Coding Schools Search results

 List of Nursing Programs + Schools Near Me | HealthGrad